Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

-Marie I. Bodack, OD, FAAO, is an Associate Professor at the Southern College of Optometry (SCO), having joined the college in November of 2013.
+Marie I. Bodack, OD, FAAO, is a Professor at the Southern College of Optometry (SCO), having joined the college in November of 2013.
 Dr. Bodack received her Doctor of Optometry degree from the State University of New York State College of Optometry in 1998.
 She completed a residency in Pediatrics and Binocular Vision at the Pennsylvania College of Optometry in 1999.
 Dr. Bodack is a Fellow in the American Academy of Optometry and a Diplomate in its Binocular Vision, Perception and Pediatric Optometry section.
 She is also a Fellow in the College of Optometrists in Vision Development (COVD).
 She is a member of the American Optometric Association, the European Academy of Optometry and Optics, the Tennessee Association of Optometric Physicians and the Pediatric Eye Disease Investigator Group (PEDIG).
 In addition to her research and teaching assignments, Dr. Bodack currently serves as Chief of the Pediatric Primary Care Service and instructor of record of the Pediatric Optometry course.

 Dr. Bodack’ s research is focused on pediatric and binocular vision disorders.
 As part of PEDIG, she has served as the principal investigator for the College on the Study of Adult Strabismus (SAS) which looked at the characteristic of 3 different types of strabismus in adult patients.
 She is currently the principal investigator at the College for the following PEDIG Studies: Overminus for Intermittent Exotropia (IXT-5), comparing over-minus lenses to non-overminus lenses for intermittent exotropia; and Binocular Game for Amblyopia (ATS-20), looking at binocular game play for improving visual acuity in children with amblyopia.
 Additionally she is the principal investigator for the CHAMP Study (Children Using Atropine for Myopia Reduction), looking at whether different formulations of atropine are more effective than a placebo in slowing myopia progression.